Mani7K/ai3-roai-project/README.md

 `/home/fhtw_user/catkin_ws/src/fhtw/ai3-roai-project/scripts/dependencies.sh`

 After that, we can start the typical ros workflow:

 1. Navigate to `/home/fhtw_user/catkin_ws/`
 2. Run `catkin_make`
 3. `source devel/setup.bash`
 4. `roslaunch ai3-roai-project gazebo_small_house.launch`
+5. `roslaunch ai3-roai-project slam.launch`
+   - This will launch an instance of the mapping node and a preconfigured rviz instance

 You should now see a running gazebo instance, showing the small_house world including a mir100 with a camera (small red box) and a laser scanner (small red cylinder) mounted.

 The image gets published to the topic `/image_raw`.
 It can be visualized e.g. by using rviz.
 The laser scan data gets published to the topic `/scan`.
 It can be visualized using rviz as well.
+When launching the SLAM node a map is published to the topic `/map`, its visualized in the preconfigured rviz instance.

 RVIZ Laserscan visualization example:

 1. Add => RobotModel
 2. Global Options: Set `Fixed Frame` to `base_link`
 3. Add => LaserScan => Set `Topic` in the `LaserScan`-Tab to `/scan`